balasratran/fbdownloader/README.md

 # FBDownloader
 <a href="https://fbdownloader.to/en">FBDownloader</a>.to is an online Facebook video downloader.
 Allows downloading Facebook videos with quality 1080p, 2k, 4k, Download mp3 music on Facebook, convert Facebook videos to mp3 quickly without installing supporting software.

 FBDownloader allows download Facebook videos in private mode, download Facebook videos in closed groups, videos in secret groups, download videos in fanpage.
-FBDownloader.app works on a web browser that supports download Facebook videos on all devices and operating systems such as computers, tablets, phones (iPhone, Android).
+FBDownloader.to works on a web browser that supports download Facebook videos on all devices and operating systems such as computers, tablets, phones (iPhone, Android).

 Why should you use FBDownloader.to to download Facebook videos?